nixworks/public/news/2005/06/20/README.md

 ##### Cedar Revolution
 ### [ Cedar Revolution: The Anti-Syrian bloc of Saad al-Hariri captured control of the Lebanese Legislature in the Lebanese general election of 2005, winning 72 of the 128 available seats. ](/news/2005/06/20/cedar-revolution-the-anti-syrian-bloc-of-saad-al-hariri-captured-control-of-the-lebanese-legislature-in-the-lebanese-general-election-of-2.md)
-_Context: Syria, Legislature, Lebanese, Cedar Revolution, Lebanese general election of 2005, Saad al-Hariri_
+_Context: Legislature, Saad al-Hariri, Cedar Revolution, Lebanese, Syria, Lebanese general election of 2005_

 ##### Suicide-bomb
 ### [ A Suicide bomber in Iraq kills 13 policemen, and injured more than 100 people, in the city of Irbil, northern Iraq. ](/news/2005/06/20/a-suicide-bomber-in-iraq-kills-13-policemen-and-injured-more-than-100-people-in-the-city-of-irbil-northern-iraq.md)
-_Context: Irbil, Iraqi police, Iraq, suicide-bomb_
+_Context: Iraqi police, Irbil, Iraq, suicide-bomb_

 ##### Earthquake
 ### [ In Japan, magnitude 4.9 earthquake hits central Niigata Prefecture, with little reported damage and no tsunami risk ](/news/2005/06/20/in-japan-magnitude-4-9-earthquake-hits-central-niigata-prefecture-with-little-reported-damage-and-no-tsunami-risk.md)